NEWTON…. Reverend Jerry L. Glover, a resident of Newton, died early Saturday morning, July 20, 2019 in a Dothan hospital. He was 76.

 Surviving relatives include his wife of fifty-six years, Judy Price Glover, Newton; his daughter, Jana Stokes (Kevin), Newton; his son, Jay Glover, Atlanta, GA; his sister, Linda Hunt, Newton; two sisters-in-law, Patricia Render, Ozark and Charlotte Gates (Chico), Newton; brother-in-law, Phil Price (Martha), Byron, GA; three grandchildren, Kara Glover, Kayden Stokes, and Logan Stokes; several nieces, nephews, cousins, relatives and friends also survive.

 Serving as active pallbearers will be Mike Scoffield, Wayne Hunt, John Gates, Clif Render, Allen Render, and Roger Becker.
 Serving as honorary pallbearers will be Ricky Render, Chico Gates, Frank Moring, Tom Walker, and Jerald Long.

-To send flowers to Reverend Jerry L Glover's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Reverend Jerry L Glover, please visit our floral store.